PET HEALTH

 Diagnosis and Treatment of Cat Hernias

-Diagnosing hernias is pretty straightforward.
-Your vet will perform a physical exam, then follow up with an X-ray to see how severe the hernia is and look for any other damage.1
+To diagnose a hernia, your vet will perform a physical exam before likely following up with an X-ray to see how severe the hernia is and look for any other damage.1

-Treatment for hernias can depend on the type and severity of the hernia, any damage done due to the hernia, and any discomfort your cat may be experiencing.
-If the hole in the muscle wall that the tissues are pushing through is small enough and there’s no discomfort, your vet may be able to reduce the hernia without surgery and let it heal on its own.2
+Treatment for hernias can depend on the type and severity of the hernia and any discomfort your cat is experiencing.
+If the hole in the muscle wall that the tissues are pushing through is small enough and there’s no discomfort, your vet may be able to reduce the hernia without surgery and let it heal on its own.1

-For some, your vet may decide that surgery to reduce the hernia internally and close the hole in the muscle wall is the best option.
-In more serious cases where blood flow has been cut off to the organs and tissues in the hernia, surgery is required to correct the damage.2
+In many cases, your vet will recommend surgery to reduce the hernia internally and close the hole in the muscle wall.
+In cases of hernial strangulation, surgery is required to correct the damage.1

 How long can a cat live with a hernia?

-It depends on the situation.
-Some hernias may never cause problems for your cat, and they can live a normal life.
-However, it’s not advisable to ignore a hernia because some can become life-threatening.
-For example, a hiatal hernia can obstruct your cat’s airway and put pressure on the lungs, which can make it difficult to breathe and potentially lead to respiratory failure.5
+Some hernias may never cause problems for your cat, so your kitty can live a normal life.
+However, it’s not advisable to ignore a hernia because some can become strangulated, which can lead to organ and tissue damage and even death.1

-Having a proper diagnosis can give you peace of mind, even if the hernia isn’t endangering your cat.
-After fixing a hernia, they can usually go back to their normal life without issues.
-While uncommon, cats who had a hernia once may experience a recurrence of it in the future.4
+Fortunately, most cats who receive proper hernia treatment can usually go back to their normal lives without issues.5 While uncommon, a cat who had a hernia once may experience a recurrence of it in the future.6

 MetLife Pet Insurance May Help You Save on Surgery Costs

-Luckily, hernia surgery is a common procedure, and complications are unlikely.
-Keeping up with regular wellness checkups is a great way to avoid costly surgeries, but even routine costs can add up.
+Keeping up with regular wellness checkups is a great way to avoid costly surgeries, but you never know when you’ll discover your cat has a hernia.

-Investing in a pet insurance policy could help make both routine and unexpected vet expenses more affordable.
-MetLife Pet Insurance offers customizable coverage on expenses like exams, medications, and surgeries, with optional wellness coverage that can help with spaying and neutering costs.
-Take a moment to invest in your pet’s health by getting a personalized quote, so you can get back to what matters: time with your kitty.
+Purchasing a pet insurance policy with MetLife Pet could help you make both routine and unexpected vet expenses more financially accessible.
+Take a moment to invest in your pet’s health by getting a personalized quote, so you can get back to what matters: time with your feline friend.